-- SEAT POSITION ADJUSTING LEVER
+1. SEAT POSITION ADJUSTING LEVER

-Pull the lever up.
-Then slide the seat

-to the desired position with slight

-body pressure and release the lever.
+Separate and split bench seat: Hold the center of the lever and pull it up.
+Then slide the seat to the desired position with slight body pressure and release the lever.

-- 2. SEATBACK ANGLE ADJUSTING LEVER (except bench seat)

-Lean forward and pull the lever up.

-Then lean back to the desired angle and release the lever.
+Non-split bench seat: Pull the lever up.
+Then slide the seat to the desired position with slight body pressure and release the lever.